GrahamArden/notes/work/proknow/sharing_patient_plans_externally_using_proknow.md

+### Sharing patient plans externally using ProKnow

-Adapted from method suggested by Marieke Van Der Putten at Newcastle
+This is adapted from a method suggested by Marieke Van Der Putten at Newcastle

 - Export plan to ProKnow
 - Open plan in ProKnow